kalrasd/R/README.md

 `git clone https://github.com/$username/$repo`

 Replacing the username and repository name as appropriate.
 By default, `git clone` will place the cloned repo into your current command line/terminal directory.
-You can change this by specifying a filepath after the repo name in the clone command, like so:
+You can change this by specifying a path after the repo name in the clone command, like so:

 `git clone https://github.com/$username/$repo /path/to/directory`